 - 12 ounces dry corn bread stuffing mix

 - 1 1/2 cups canned low-salt chicken broth

 Preparation time 25mins

 Melt butter in heavy large skillet over medium-high heat.
-Add all sausages and cook until brown and cooked through, breaking up bulk sausage with back of fork, about 5 minutes.
+Add both sausages and cook until brown and cooked through, breaking up the sausage, about 5 minutes.
 Add onions, celery and red bell peppers.
 Cover and cook until vegetables are tender, stirring occasionally, about 12 minutes.
 Stir in green onions, thyme, hot pepper sauce and sage.
 Transfer sausage mixture to large bowl.
 (Can be prepared 1 day ahead.
 Cover and refrigerate.)
 Stir stuffing mix into sausage mixture.
 Season with salt and pepper.

 To bake stuffing in turkey:

 Loosely fill main turkey cavity with stuffing.
 Add enough broth to remaining stuffing to moisten lightly (about 1/4 to 1/2 cup, depending on amount of remaining stuffing).
 Generously butter glass or ceramic baking dish.
 Spoon remaining stuffing into dish.
 Cover with buttered foil, buttered side down.
 Bake stuffing in dish alongside turkey until heated through, about 30 minutes.
 Uncover stuffing.
 Bake until top is just crisp and golden, about 15 minutes.

 To bake all of stuffing in baking dish: